 Jumping back to the urea cycle, we mentioned it’s responsible for removing ammonia and nitrogen accumulation in skeletal muscle tissue.
 This is a highly important process, as ammonia is extremely toxic in excessive amounts.

 From an athletic performance point of view, elevated levels of ammonia reduce glycogen formation, which inhibits energy production, resulting in fatigue.
-Citrulline malate acts as a “buffer” to ammonia buildup, which increases endurance and performance whether you’re in the gym or on the field.
+Citrulline malate provides pump performance because it acts as a “buffer” to ammonia buildup, which increases endurance and performance whether you’re in the gym or on the field.

 Citrulline Malate Benefits